Jalal-Abad

-Jalal-abad city
+Jalal-abad city (Manas)

-You might assume that Jalalabad is a city in Afghanistan or India but there is one with the same name in Kyrgyzstan as well.
-The only difference is that its name is written with a dash.
-The city lies at the most Southern corner of the Jalalabad region by the Kogart River in the edge of the Fergana Valley very close to the Uzbekistan border.
+You might assume that Jalalabad is a city in Afghanistan or India but there was one with the same name in Kyrgyzstan as well.
+Officially the city has been renamed Manas, according to the National epic, in 2025.
+Most still now the city by its own name.
+The city lies at the most Southern corner of the Jalalabad region by the Kogart River in the edge of the Fergana Valley very close to the Uzbekistan border.Â

 Jalal-Abad was earlier along one of the main routes of the Great Silk Road where merchants, pilgrims and travelers passed by.
-Some signs of the history have remained until today, like Saimalu Tash petroglyphs, which are located east of the city though not very close to it.
+Some signs of the history have remained until today, like Saimalu Tash petroglyphs, which are located east of the city though not very close to it.Â

 In 1870 Russians moved to Jalal-Abad where they soon set a blockhouse town and a military hospital.
-With their arrival villages started to have Slavic names and for example Cossack settlements turned to Arkhangelskoe and Podgornoe.
+With their arrival villages started to have Slavic names and for example Cossack settlements turned to Arkhangelskoe and Podgornoe.Â

 Jalal-Abad grew into a farming town producing cotton, walnuts, fruits, vegetables, silkworms, tobacco and wheat.
 The first railway in the region was built in 1916 from Jalal-Abad to Andijan.
 The railway was called the “cotton railway” that transferred goods between Fergana valley and Russia.
 The railway is still functional but only for cargo purposes at the moment.

 There are stories telling about people visiting the Jalalabad hot springs already in the ancient times in the same location as they still exist.
-As soon as the Soviets set their power in the region, the health resorts were rapidly constructed in Jalal-Abad springs.
+As soon as the Soviets set their power in the region, the health resorts were rapidly constructed at the Jalal-Abad springs.Â

 During the Soviet Union blooming days, Jalal-Abad was a popular resort city where people gathered to bathe in the minerals and mud springs.
-The sanatorium still exists about 3 km Northwest from Jalal-Abad city center but still inside the city area.
-Even today the city is popular with Soviet sanatoriums where elderly people from other regions come to seek cure for their ailments.
+The sanatorium still exists about 3 km Northwest from Jalal-Abad city center but still inside the city area, on top of a green hill with lots of pistachio trees.
+Even today the city is popular with Soviet sanatoriums where elderly people from other regions come to seek cure for their ailments.Â

-Due to the geographical location and closeness to the Fergana Valley, the city indicates a mixed population where two-thirds of the population are Uzbeks.
+Due to the geographical location and closeness to the Fergana Valley, the city indicates a mixed population where two-thirds of the population are ethnic Uzbeks.
 You may notice how locals in the northern part of Kyrgyzstan may refer to the Jalalabad and Osh regions as “the southern part of the country” as the region differs from the northern regions culturally, religiously as well as linguistically due to the influence of the Fergana valley neighbors Uzbekistan and Tajikistan.

 What to do in Jalalabad?